PayFabric/Portal/PayLink/Sections/Queue.md

 Wallet Queue
 --------

-User is able to search for all existing WalletLinks in Wallet Queue and export the list.
-Furthermore, it allows user to perform various actions against existing WalletLinks, such as:
+User is able to search for all existing Wallet Links in Wallet Queue and export the list.
+Furthermore, it allows user to perform various actions against existing Wallet Links, such as:

-* Cancel Incomplete WalletLinks
+* Cancel Incomplete Wallet Links
-* Resend Notifications for WalletLinks
+* Resend Notifications for Wallet Links

 ![WalletLinkQueue](https://raw.githubusercontent.com/PayFabric/Portal/master/PayFabric/Sections/Screenshots/WalletLinkQueue.png)